Standing orders are recurring payments, where the donor arranges with their bank to automatically pay you a certain amount each month or year.

 • Next payment date: Future date of the next payment

 You can select each payment as you confirm they were received

 Bulk update confirmed payments to mark 'Paid?' as checked

 Each standing order should exist as a Subscription in Beacon.

 Tip: Read this article to learn the difference between subscriptions and payments in Beacon.

 On the subscription record, you can ask Beacon to automatically create payments on your behalf, on the date they're expected to come in, by ticking the auto-create payments field.
 You can also enter the bank statement reference (if any) in the reference field.

 Tip: If you can't see these fields, you can make them visible here.

-On the subscription's next payment date, Beacon will automatically create a new payment for the subscription, passing over all the relevant info from the subscription to the payment.
+Beacon will create automatically create a new payment on the subscription's 'Next payment date', passing over all the relevant info from the subscription to the payment.